midas-isg/midas-isg.github.io/_posts/2017-2-22-IntelliJ-Review.md

 The database tool is just another feature that saves money that would be otherwise spent on 3rd party database administration tools.

 ## Critiques
 No IDE is perfect, and IntelliJ is no exception to that rule.
-Here are a few of our complaints:
+Here are a few critiques of the software:

 1. No visual XSD editor [like the one that Eclipse has had for over a decade](https://wiki.eclipse.org/Introduction_to_the_XSD_Editor).
 Giving developers and other non-technical team members the ability to expolore a visual representation of an XSD is a great way to familairize someone with an XSD.
 The lack of this feature forces some of my team to keep a copy of Eclipse handy just for this specific task.